mei18/test-aclis/README.md

-# test game.
+# Test game.
 Create it with React.